The Synoptic Problem & the Collapse of Consensus

 In recent years, despite the proliferation of theories, there has been a collapse of consensus on the synoptic problem.
 Rev. John William Wenham in his book, “Redating Matthew, Mark, & Luke”, wrote, “I found myself in the Synoptic Problem Seminar of the Society for New Testament Studies, whose members were in disagreement over every aspect of the subject.
 When this international group disbanded in 1982, they had sadly to confess that after twelve years’ work .they had not reached a common mind on a single issue.”

-To reiterate, we do not know for certain, the order in which the various canonical gospels were written.
+To reiterate, we do not know, for certain, the order in which the various canonical gospels were written.
 We do not know with any sort of evidence beyond tradition who actually wrote them, and there is enough textual criticism which is not covered in this short article in which we suspect that verses were added, removed or redacted.
 Although it is stated by many of the Church Fathers that the oral tradition was in Aramaic, and that the earliest versions were written in Aramaic using the Hebrew script, we only have the Koine Greek text.
-Many of these theories, in order to reconcile the various discrepancies raised in the beginning of this article regarding the triple tradition, posit hypothetical documents, from to three others.
+Many of these theories, in order to reconcile the various discrepancies raised in the beginning of this article regarding the triple tradition, posit hypothetical documents, from the three others.
 We have no hope of proving the existence of these hypothetical documents.
 As such, the basis of Christianity is based on texts that cannot be historically ascertained to be the accurate teachings of Jesus (a.s.).

 Comments